Junayd of Baghdad: Spiritual journey

 His traditional hagiography continues by stating that Junayd went back to Baghdad and took up selling glasses.
 However, he spent most of the time in prayer.
 Hence, he retired to the porch of Sirri Saqti's house and kept himself away from worldly matters, devoting his thoughts only to God.
 People need to "relinquish natural desires, to wipe out human attributes, to discard selfish motives, to cultivate spiritual qualities, to devote oneself to true knowledge, to do what is best in the context of eternity, to wish good for the entire community, to be truly faithful to God, and to follow the Prophet in the matters of the Shari’a."
 This starts with the practice of asceticism (zuhd) and continues with withdrawal from society, intensive concentration on devotion (ibadah) and remembrance (dhikr) of God, sincerity (ikhlas), and contemplation (muraqaba) respectively; contemplation produces fana.

 Junayd spend 40 years in his mystic course praying while sacrificing his sleep and any other worldly desires, but then a conceit in his heart arose that he has achieved his goal.
 By then he inspired by God that "He who is not worthy of union, all his good works are but sins."
 This meant that the prayers which become a source of pride are useless, as true prayer makes a person more humble and devoted to God.
 His name became famous in many parts of the world despite the persecution he faced and the tongues of slander shot at him.
 Even then, he did not start preaching until 30 of the great saints indicated to him that he should now call men to God.
-However, he chose not to preach as yet, saying, "While the master is there, it is not seemingly for the disciple to preach."
-After witnessing Muhammad in his dream commanding him to preach, he had to listen to Sirri Saqti.
+However, he chose not to preach as yet, saying, "While the master is there, it is not seemly for the disciple to preach."
+After witnessing Muhammad in his dream commanding him to preach, he had to listen to Sirri Saqtiy.
 The intensity of ishq poured out of a speech of Junayd such that out of the 40 people he first preached, 18 died and 22 fainted.
 His caliph and most dear disciple was Abu Bakr Shibli.